screenfluent/cardputer_charge_mode/README.md

 ## Technical Notes

-The CardPuter's LED and LCD backlight share a power rail.
+**Power sharing:** The CardPuter's LED and LCD backlight share a power rail.
 The backlight PWM must maintain a minimum duty cycle (~30%) for the LED to function.
 The display is put to sleep via ST7789 SLPIN command, so the screen appears off despite the backlight being partially on.
+If the SPI bus is already claimed (e.g., by M5Launcher), the LCD may stay visible but the LED indicator still works.

+**Battery reading:** Uses GPIO10 (ADC1_CH9) with 8-sample averaging and ±3% hysteresis to prevent LED flickering near zone boundaries.

 ## Roadmap